grafana/plugin-tools/docusaurus/docs/migration-guides/angular-react/angular-react-custom-configuration-components.md

 The new editor supports re-ordering the composites, naming them for easier identification.
 The editor also leverages the built-in input fields and validators, reducing the amount of code required to support the panel.

-This panel has some very complex configuration options which are easier to implement in React.
-For example, you have the option to have the name of the composite be derived from regular expressions, template variables, or both.
+This panel has many complex configuration options which are easier to implement in React.
+For example, it provides the option to have the name of the composite be derived from regular expressions, template variables, or both.

-This panel plugin had additional custom editors for thresholds and overrides which needed to be built, and can be used as a reference on how some of the simpler editors can be built.
+This panel plugin has additional custom editors for thresholds and overrides which differ from the common `@grafana/ui` patterns.
+These editors can be used as a reference on how to implement these types of editors with complex logic.